SmaugSatou/Discrete-math-Cryptography/README.md

 - **Client Connection Handling**:
   - Accepts incoming client connections and receives their username and public RSA key.
-  - Generates a random symmetric key (shared secret) for each client.
-  - Encrypts the shared secret using the client's public RSA key and sends it to the client.
+  - Sends the server's public RSA key to the client for encryption and verification.
+  - Establishes a secure communication channel based purely on RSA encryption.

 - **Message Broadcasting**:
-  - Decrypts incoming messages from clients using their shared secret.
+  - Encrypts outgoing messages directly with each recipient's public RSA key.
-  - Re-encrypts the message with the shared secret of each recipient and broadcasts it to all connected clients except the sender.
+  - Signs each message with the server's private key to ensure authenticity.
+  - Verifies the integrity of incoming messages using clients' public keys.

 ### Client

 The `client.py` script implements a TCP client for secure communication with the server.
 Key features include:

 - **Connection Initialization**:
-  - Connects to the server and sends the user's username and public RSA key.
+  - Connects to the server and exchanges public RSA keys.
-  - Receives the encrypted shared secret from the server and decrypts it using the private RSA key.
+  - Establishes a secure communication channel for sending and receiving messages.

 - **Message Encryption and Decryption**:
-  - Outgoing messages are encrypted using the shared secret before being sent to the server.
+  - Outgoing messages are encrypted using the server's public RSA key and signed with the client's private key.
-  - Incoming messages are decrypted using the shared secret and displayed to the user.
+  - Incoming messages are decrypted using the client's private RSA key and verified using the server's public key.

 - **Real-Time Communication**:
   - Supports real-time message exchange using separate threads for reading and writing messages.